 - Pay particular attention to your rights to move your domain name and other additional services to another registrar, and whether there is a charge for doing so.

-- Confirm what their renewal policy is and whether you would also have to renew your hosting service for example at the same time as your domain.
+- Confirm what their renewal policy is and whether you would also have to renew your hosting service at the same time as your domain.

 Tip 4 - Check the support offered

-- Confirm whether you are dealing with the registrar themselves or a reseller linked to the registrar and how you can contact them directly in the future if you need support.
+- Confirm whether you are dealing with the registrar themselves or a third-party non-accredited company that also sells domain names (called a reseller) and how you can contact them directly in the future if you need support.